-There is no absolute cure yet for mesothelioma, but significant progress toward that goal is allowing patients to live longer and healthier lives, providing reasons for hope where once there were none.
+There is not yet an absolute cure for mesothelioma, but significant progress toward that goal is allowing patients to live longer and enjoy healthier lives, providing reasons for hope where once there were none.

 Although funding for mesothelioma research is not in the ballpark of that of some other cancers, more researchers and disease specialists believe that finding a cure is not an unrealistic dream anymore.
 Alternative treatment options like immunotherapy and gene therapy, along with promising clinical trials, better drugs and a multimodal approach, dramatically changed the perception of a mesothelioma diagnosis within the past generation.

-"Cure Meso," is more than a slogan on a t-shirt.
-Cure Meso is reachable goal.
-Closer to a Cure is a reality.
+"Cure Meso" it's more than a slogan on a T-shirt; Cure Meso is a reachable goal.
+Closer to a cure is a reality.

 "This is not the death sentence it was 20 years ago.
 Long-term survival is possible.
 We now have the road map, and others have traveled the path," said thoracic surgeon David Sugarbaker, M.D., who founded the International Mesothelioma Program (IMP) in Boston.
 "I remain optimistic that we can, in the next decade, put together the right combination of patient and treatment to affect a cure, which is our holy grail."

-While the number of patients diagnosed with mesothelioma remains constant to what it has been for years – an estimated 3,000 in the United States annually – the number of survivors grows each year.
+While the number of patients diagnosed with mesothelioma remains constant to what it has been for years — an estimated 3,000 in the US annually — the number of survivors grows each year.

-Major surgeries, an extrapleural pneumonectomy or a pleurectomy/decortication, now can remove all visible mesothelioma cancer cells.
-And the advancements in chemotherapy precision – done while the patient is in surgery – potentially can slow or even stop the growth of any microscopic cancer cells left behind.
-With surgery, a curative treatment approach has become more common.
-Many doctors believe that mesothelioma soon can be like diabetes, a disease that can be managed effectively.
+Major surgeries, including extrapleural pneumonectomy or a pleurectomy/decortication, now can remove all visible mesothelioma cancer cells.
+The advancements in chemotherapy precision — done while the patient is in surgery — potentially can slow or even stop the growth of any microscopic cancer cells left behind.
+Many doctors believe that mesothelioma soon can be like diabetes: A disease that can be managed effectively.

 Specialists have used immunotherapy to control mesothelioma successfully in clinical trials.
 It involves manipulating a patient’s own immune system, literally tricking it, to fight off the mesothelioma cancer cells while allowing healthy cells to flourish.